ANTsX/ANTsRCore/README.md

 <!-- badges: end -->

-The ANTsRCore package wraps the C++ ANTs package in R. This package provides the core features for [ANTsR](http://stnava.github.io/ANTsR/).
+The ANTsRCore package provides Rcpp bindings for the C++ biomedical image processing library [ANTs](https://github.com/ANTsX/ANTs).
+This package should not be used directly, as it is meant to provide the core functionality for the user-facing [ANTsR](http://stnava.github.io/ANTsR/) package.

 <br />